 The hybrid structure of the company and partnership form has promoted LLP over partnership due to the flexibility of running a business without being bound by legal norms.
-Start-ups made it the most desirable form of organization for small to medium scale business.
+Start-ups made it the most desirable form of organization for small to medium-scale businesses.
 LLPs are free to make their own rules of management, unlike companies.

-1. Body Corporate: LLP, over partnership which has no legal status, has a character of being a separate legal entity and can sue and be sued.
+1. Body Corporate: LLP, over a partnership that has no legal status, has a character of being a separate legal entity and can sue and be sued.
 It bears a seal on its name and the members are considered distinct from the organization.
-It can also dispose and hold property in its own name.
+It can also dispose of and hold property in its own name.

-2.Liability: The unlimited liability of partner has been a noticeable predicament which has been overcome by LLP over partnership.
+2.Liability: The unlimited liability of a partner has been a noticeable predicament that has been overcome by LLP over a partnership.
 LLP is a distinct identity from its members thus liability lies on the firm and not on its owners.
 No partner shall be asked to pay from his personal assets after he has paid an amount to the extent of his share in the capital.